• Skip to primary navigation

 Pumpkin impossible pie

 This pie is a hidden gem for those of us who love comforting pumpkin desserts but don't have time for rolling dough.
 Whether for Thanksgiving, a fall potluck, or a quick weeknight treat, pumpkin impossible pie delivers classic flavor with effortless results.
+This recipe is also delicious for those of us looking to eliminate calories and still have an enjoyable dessert.

 If you love pumpkin recipes as much as I do, try Pumpkin Bundt Cake with Maple Glaze and Pumpkin Cheesecake with Caramel Sauce next.